camilleanelli/camilleanelli.github.io/_posts/2016-11-25-datetimepicker-bootstrap4.md

 ---
+tag: Rails 4
 layout: post
-title: Datetimepicker with bootstrap 4
+title: Datetimepicker with Bootstrap 4
 ---

 I wrote this article to explain how to install a datetimepicker in a rails project with bootstrap 4.
 Indeed, I spent a lot of time to find the solution, because it worked only with bootstrap 3.